Labradorite – A Uniquely Magical Gemstone

 Beautiful labradorite ring.
 See this ring here.

-Interestingly, the colors displayed by a labradorite are not actually present in the stone, as in most other colored gemstones.
-Instead, it is the effect of light reacting with the imperfections within the mineral.
+Interestingly, the colors displayed by a labradorite aren’t actually present in the stone, as in most other colored gemstones.
+Instead, it’s the effect of light reacting with the imperfections within the mineral.

 Labradorite Earrings